Constitution of Slovakia: History

+Together, said people prepared the first and eventually the final draft of the Slovak Constitution.
+There is no information on who did what portion of the work on the final version of the Slovak Constitution.

-The Slovak Constitution was prepared hastily in 1992, with many formulations taken directly from the Czechoslovak Constitution of 1920 and being marked by a compromise with socialism.
-According to Slovak lawyer Ján Drgonec many parts of the constitution are hard if not impossible to execute.
+The Slovak Constitution was prepared quickly in 1992, with many formulations taken directly from the Czechoslovak Constitution of 1920 and being marked by a compromise with socialism, while also taking several examples from constitutions of Western countries.

 Overview

-The text of the Constitution is divided into the preamble and 9 parts (most parts are divided into chapters), which in turn are divided into 156 articles and they may but do not need to be divided further into paragraphs and/or letters.
+The text of the Constitution is divided into the preamble and nine parts, with most being divided into chapters, which are also divided into 156 articles but do not need to be divided further into paragraphs and/or letters.